David Fenwick Wilson

-David Fenwick Wilson (born August 31, 1929) is an American-born Canadian music scholar, educator, and organist whose academic contributions include a treatise on music of the Middle Ages.
+David Fenwick Wilson (August 31, 1929 – July 2, 2025) was an American-born Canadian music scholar, educator and organist whose academic contributions include a treatise on music of the Middle Ages.

-Education
+Early life and education

-Wilson was born on August 31, 1929 in Pittsburgh, Pennsylvania.
+Wilson was born in Pittsburgh, Pennsylvania on August 31, 1929.
 He received his Bachelor of Fine Arts from the Carnegie Mellon University, his Master of Music from Eastman School of Music of the University of Rochester in New York, and his Doctor of Philosophy from Case Western Reserve University in Cleveland, Ohio.

 Career

-Wilson moved to Halifax, Nova Scotia in 1957.
+Wilson moved to Halifax, Nova Scotia, in 1957.
 In 1961, he became the first full-time professor of music at Dalhousie University.
 Wilson's work led to the formation of the Department of Music, and he served as the Founding Chairman from 1968 to 1971.
 During his academic tenure, Wilson directed the Dalhousie Chorale and also established an early music ensemble, which eventually grew into Musica Antiqua, an umbrella group of vocal and instrumental groups, involving students and interested members of the wider community, with a repertoire that included Baroque opera.

 In 1978, Wilson co-founded the Early Music Society of Nova Scotia (EMSNS) with a view to providing focus, disseminating information, promoting concerts of early music and the playing of period instruments.
 By 1980, Wilson published the EMSNS newsletters, which within three years grew into "Consort", an illustrated magazine of some 20 pages, featuring both music news and musicological articles.
 Consort continued to appear at least three times a year until Wilson retired.